Postdoc in computational pig disease spread modeling at Department of Veterinary and Animal Sciences

 - Good personal skills and team player abilities

 AWD Section is located on Frederiksberg Campus.
 Our research environment is highly international and stimulating.
 We frequently organize seminars, workshops, summer schools with international speakers and have retreats with our international collaborators.

 The average weekly working hours are on average 37 hours per week.

-  The position is a fixed-term position limited to a period of three years.
-The starting date is January 1, 2023, or after agreement.
+The position is a fixed-term position limited to a period of one year.
+The starting date is January 1, 2024, or after agreement.